Announcement – Fulbright College of Arts and Sciences

 Fulbright College: The Fulbright College of Arts and Sciences is the largest and most academically diverse unit on campus with 3 schools, 16 departments, and 43 academic programs and research centers.
 The University of Arkansas is committed to providing an educational and work environment in which thought, creativity, and growth are stimulated, and in which individuals are free to realize their full potential.
 The Fulbright promotes these ideals and welcomes applicants who foster an inclusive environment through an open exchange of voices and ideas from populations of diverse backgrounds.

-The Community: Fayetteville is home to the University of Arkansas campus, and is known for its spectacular views and ample green spaces.
+The Community: Fayetteville is home to the University of Arkansas campus and is known for its picturesque views and ample green spaces.
 Fayetteville is considered one of the country’s finest college towns, and the surrounding northwest Arkansas region is regularly ranked as one of the best places to live in the U.S. Some of the nation’s best outdoor amenities and most spectacular hiking trails are within a short drive of campus.
 For more information, visit: https://diversitynwa.com/

 The University of Arkansas is an Affirmative Action/EOE institution committed to achieving diversity in its faculty and staff.
 We encourage applications from all qualified candidates, especially individuals who contribute to diversity of our campus community.
 The university welcomes applications without regard to race/color, sex, gender, pregnancy, age, national origin, disability, religion, marital or parental status, protected veteran or military status, genetic information, sexual orientation, gender identity or any other characteristic protected under applicable federal or state law.
 Persons must have proof of legal authority to work in the United States on the first day of employment.
 All applicant information is subject to public disclosure under the Arkansas Freedom of Information Act.